withvoyage/www/public/handbook/company/what-we-believe.md

 A user should be able to find us, onboard seamlessly, deploy, and see actionable results — all without putting down a credit card or talking to any person on our team.

-This means that plans for all products should start at $0/mo, and the product should be easy enough to use that most marketers can get started without needing a CSM or onboarding call.
+This means that plans for all products should start at $0/mo, and the product should be easy enough to use that most marketers can get started without needing a CSM or onboarding call\*.

+_\*We currently have an onboarding call just because we literally need to do a few things manually to onboard each customer.
+This will be automated soon and you'll be able to self-onboard._